hristo-vrigazov/bromium/README.md

 * Support browsers other than Chrome

 ## Contributing
 * General questions - gitter
 * Bugs, feature requests, etc. - github issues
-* Development - instructions
+* Development - instructions, TODO

 ## How does it work?